Public Participation in Developing a Common Framework for the Assessment and Management of Sustainable Innovation

 E-mail:

-Through RUVID, he led the study on the identification of digital technology needs among micro, small and medium-sized enterprises (SMEs) in the Valencian Community within the framework of InnDIH (Innovation Digital Innovation Hub).
-InnDIH is the integrated proposal of the Valencian Community within the European network of European Digital Innovation Hubs (EDIHs), designed to accelerate economic development through the adoption of digital technologies by businesses and public administrations.
-The study provided evidence-based insights into the technological capabilities, barriers and digital transformation needs of Valencian SMEs, contributing to regional innovation and competitiveness strategies.
+Through RUVID, he led a regional study on the digital technology needs of micro, small and medium-sized enterprises (SMEs) within the framework of InnDIH, the Valencian Digital Innovation Hub integrated into the European Digital Innovation Hubs (EDIH) network.
+The study provided evidence-based insights into technological capabilities, barriers to digital transformation and emerging skills needs, supporting regional competitiveness and innovation policies.

 TOPICS